gymreklab/chips/README.md

 ### Through Anaconda
 The lastest ChIPs release is avaiable in the `bioconda` channel of Anaconda.

-If you don't have Anaconda or Miniconda installed in your machine, you can follow the installation instructions provided in the link below: http://bioconda.github.io/user/install.html#install-packages
+If you don't have Anaconda or Miniconda installed on your machine, you can follow the installation instructions provided in the link below: http://bioconda.github.io/user/install.html#install-packages

-After installing conda you will need to add the bioconda channel as well as the other channels bioconda depends on.
+After installing conda, you will need to add the bioconda channel as well as the other channels bioconda depends on.
 ```
 conda config --add channels defaults
 conda config --add channels bioconda